Whitlawburn

 Whitlawburn is a residential area in the town of Cambuslang in South Lanarkshire, Scotland.
 It is located south of the town centre on high ground slightly north of the Cathkin Braes, overlooking the Greater Glasgow urban area.

 Location and housing

 The majority of the housing is a local authority 'scheme' constructed in the late 1960s and early 1970s to alleviate housing shortages in the area; in particular, the tight network of poorly-appointed tenements on the north side of Cambuslang's main street was demolished wholesale and its residents decanted to new tower blocks and to the periphery of the town, echoing the events on a larger scale in the Gorbals district of neighbouring Glasgow.
 The territory was previously pastoral and included the Whitlawburn farm, which took its name from the Whitlaw Burn stream running down from the Cathkin Braes at the western side of the district.
+Private housing developments to the south of Western Road were later constructed in the late 1970s and early 1980s.